Childhood arthritis

-Childhood arthritis (also known as juvenile arthritis or pediatric rheumatic disease) is an umbrella term used to describe any rheumatic disease or chronic arthritis-related condition which affects individuals under the age of 16.
-Most types are autoimmune disorders.
+Childhood arthritis (juvenile arthritis or pediatric rheumatic disease) is an umbrella term used to describe any rheumatic disease or chronic arthritis-related condition which affects individuals under the age of 16.
+There are several subtypes that differentiate themselves via prognosis, complications, and treatments.
+Most types are autoimmune disorders, where an individual's immune system may attack its own healthy tissues and cells.